-For a qualifying fair value hedge, the changes in the fair value of the hedging derivative are recorded in the income statement or other comprehensive income, together with any changes in the fair value of the hedged item attributable to the hedged risk.
-Gain or loss arising from hedge ineffectiveness is recognised in the income statement under "Net trading income".

-If the hedge no longer meets the criteria for hedge accounting, the adjustment to the carrying amount of a hedged item is amortised to the income statement over its remaining maturity, using the effective interest method.
+For a qualifying fair value hedge, the changes in the fair value of the hedging instruments are recorded in the income statement, together with any changes in the fair value of the hedged item attributable to the hedged risk.
+If the hedge no longer meets the criteria for hedge accounting, the adjustment to the carrying amount of a hedged item is amortised to the income statement over its remaining maturity.